djannot/dcos-demos/dcos-secure-pipeline/README.md

 Click on the `Terminal` icon to launch a terminal inside the Notebook.

-Run the following command until you get around 2000 results (which means 2000 pictures) and stop the NiFi workflow.
+Run the following command until the value doesn't change anymore (which means that NiFi has downloaded all the pictures).
+You should get around 1700 pictures.

 ```
 hdfs dfs -ls -R /user/nobody/flickr | wc -l